nikhcevov/git-shit-done/readme.md

-# Key features

-Commit automatically 10 times per day which causes ultra green commit history.
+# Git Shit Done

+### What the hell

+Want to find work, but employeer don`t take you seriously?
+There is the easy solution: just make yourself 10x developer for previous 10 years!

-## Usage
+### Usage

-For use that cheat you need to add SSH key for account.
+For use that cheat easily you it`s better to add SSH key for account.
 [How to](https://help.github.com/en/enterprise/2.16/user/articles/adding-a-new-ssh-key-to-your-github-account)

 When SSH is configured do next: